Black Calliope

 I’d suspected that, but to hear it spoken was something else again…

-“And if have to summon Abdiel against her?”
+“And if I have to summon Abdiel against her?”

-I will not contain him, or interfere with whatever your will is for her.
+I will not contain him, or interfere with your will for her.

 “You leave at first light.
 We are adjourned,” Lord Sydon stated, giving a slight nod in my direction as they rose and filed out.